Public Records Act

 Written requests should include details that will enable staff to identify and locate the requested records.
 The request should include a telephone number or e-mail address where you can be reached to discuss the request, should additional information to locate the records be needed.

-Within 10 days from the date the request is received, the Authority will decide on the request and will notify the requester of its decision.
-If the determination cannot be made within 10 days due to unusual circumstances, as defined in Government Code section 6253(c), the Authority will notify the requesting person of the reason for the delay and the date when the determination will be issued.
+The Authority strives in all cases to provide a response, informing the requestor whether responsive records will be provided, within 10 days.
+If the Authority is unable to make a determination regarding the request within 10 days due to unusual circumstances, as defined in Government Code section 6253(c), the Authority will notify the requestor of the reason for the delay and the date when the determination will be issued.
 No such notice shall specify a date that results in an extension of more than 14 days.